yesnik/linux-guides/files.md

 ### chattr

 `chattr` changes the file attributes on a Linux file system.
+It helps to prevent all users including root from deleting a file.

 - `sudo chattr +i test.txt` - secure file from modification, deletion
 - `sudo chattr -i test.txt` - remove security from modification
 - `lsattr test.txt` - show attributes for file.
 It will show: `----i--------e-- test.txt`

+Attributes:

+- `i` -  immutable

 ### File rights